This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Long before the days of CrossFit, voluntarily running marathons or working out in gyms, people walked — and they walked a lot.

-While it might not give you the ripped body you always dreamed of, walking is a great place to start if you’re new to exercising or simply lack motivation to be more active.
+While it might not give you the ripped body you always dreamed of (though it’s a great butt exercise and is considered a good leg workout), walking is a great place to start if you’re new to exercising or simply lack motivation to be more active.
 Even if you’re a seasoned athlete and prefer really working up a sweat by doing burst-fit training, HIIT workouts or a demanding sport, walking can still be a great form of activity that complements these tougher workouts.

 Considering that walking is super convenient, doesn’t wear down joints yet still burns calories, revs up your metabolism, and can help prevent dozens of different diseases, there’s really no downside to walking more.